 As an undergraduate, I had a tentative plan to get a PhD in computer science.
 I ended up not going to grad school because I decided I wasn't interested in doing research.
-I instead went into entrepreneurship, but I've come to a similar conclusion: entrepreneurship isn't primarily what motivates me, even though I've decided to stick with it for now.
+I instead spent an equivalent amount of time doing entrepreneurship, but I came to a similar conclusion: entrepreneurship isn't primarily what motivates me.

 I think of invention as the space between research and entrepreneurship.
 Researchers create knowledge; entrepreneurs create businesses; inventors create things that are useful.
 In the realm of software, invention has some overlap with open-source.
 Unfortunately, neither is an established career path—yet.